imsubhamsingh/bamboo/README.md

 Feel free to fork this repository and contribute to the development of Bamboo!
 If you find bugs or would like to suggest features, please create an issue in the repository.

+## Motivation

+Find more details about the Coding Challenge by John Crickett [Coding Challenge](https://codingchallenges.fyi/challenges/challenge-load-tester/)

 ## License

 Bamboo is released under the MIT License.
 Check out the LICENSE file for more information.